 Maggie is an LA native who decided on a career in occupational therapy while in high school after years of volunteering at Pediatric Therapy Network.
 As an undergraduate, she attended the University of Colorado at Boulder, where she received her Bachelor of Arts in Psychology in 2010 (with a minor in snowboarding).
 She spent several years teaching in Japan before returning to LA to pursue her masters and doctorate degrees in occupational therapy from University of Southern California (USC 16 and 17).
 Maggie is passionate about sensory integration, mental health, and body work.
 She is certified in Level I Craniosacral Therapy and is in progress with her Certificate in Sensory Integration.
 Maggie is also a certified CME therapist.
 In her free time, you might find Maggie hiking, meditating, or playing a round of disc golf.

 Therese earned her Masters of Occupational Therapy and her Bachelors in psychology in Iowa at St. Ambrose University.
-From an early age, Therese knew she wanted to work in a health and human service profession with children.
+Therese always knew she wanted to work in a health and human service profession with children.
 She thought about a variety of careers in both education and health care but nothing seemed like a good fit until she discovered occupational therapy.
 At the time, she was working as a nanny for a family who was researching all sorts of therapies for their son.
 Nothing sparked Therese’s imagination and interest like OT, and she is still excited to learn as much as she can to support the children and families she now serves.
-She has taken a special interest in sensory processing and assistive technologies.
+She has taken a special interest in Dynamic Movement Intervention, visual-vestibular rehabilitation, and assistive technologies.
 Therese has been able to combine her love of traveling with OT in the past, she finished her OT degree in Ireland, taught as an adjust professor of occupational therapy in Ecuador, and now she’ll be joining the NAPA team in Melbourne!
 Therese and her husband are looking forward to exploring their new home and Therese is especially looking forward to ordering her first flat white.

 Masters in Occupational Therapy, University of St. Augustine, San Diego, CA